Updated: Jul 9

 The mid-week mornings were usually chaotic, but this particular morning had started with an unexpected smoothness.
 By this time Adair would normally be flying around the house like a trapped bird, his mother would be attempting to collect herself for her ‘serious’ job with litres of coffee and his father would roll out of bed, lie in the bath for half-an-hour listening to Bob Dylan, then sit outside the front door tapping his feet, waiting to walk Adair to school.
 His mother never seemed to like his father much in the morning.

-His Dad was a ceramicist and therefore worked from home, his sculptures, pots, bowls, mugs and jars were all in some way shaped like naked humans or animals, who were obviously naked too.
+His Dad was a ceramicist and therefore worked from home, his sculptures, pots, bowls, mugs and jars were all in some way shaped like naked humans or animals.
 Entering his workshop, you would see curving bottoms, twisting lower backs, napes of necks stretching up towards the sun, fishes, badgers and pigs.
 Fresh, wet, muddy clay was stacked in bags ready to be transformed and fired in the kiln.
 He loved his work, loved the tactility, the tangible results and the joy of the created creatures.
 He touched and handled to perceive the world, he dreamt of artists, Picasso in Vallauris, Matisse in Nice.
 The highlight of his day, aside from the slopping, moulding, spinning, pressing, cupping, pinching, stopping, firing and painting of clay, was walking his boy to school.

 As he sat on the doorstep listening to the scramble for shoes, he felt the apricity of the nascent spring sun covering his face.
 Sitting back and listening, he couldn’t help but tune into a noise which interrupted the reverie.
 From inside The Patchwork Wood he could hear a grunting, in fact it was quite a powerful collection of grunts; these were the grunts, he thought with a little humour, of a pig.